pudly/schmopera-hugo/content/articles/ensemble-boheme.md

 John Caird's Toulouse Lautrec-inspired production of _La bohème_ is a good vehicle for COC Ensemble Studio members Samuel Chan (Marcello), Joel Allison (Schaunard), Lauren Margison (Mimì), and Lauren Eberwein (Musetta); also onstage were Ensemble graduates Andrew Haji (Rodolfo), Neil Craighead (Colline), and Doug MacNaughton (Benoît/Alcindoro).

 The whole thing seemed very _This Is Your Life_.
 The stage was filled not just with so-called young artists, but with the current faces of Canada's opera scene.
-It was a very welcome thing to hear Haji's Rodolfo, a role that constantly matures with his rounding sound.
+It was a very welcome thing to hear Haji's Rodolfo, and Craighead's Colline,

 \#OperaForToronto